-Because few laboratory chemicals are without hazards, general precautions for handling all laboratory chemicals should be adopted to include minimizing exposure assuming that any mixture of hazardous chemicals is more toxic than the most toxic component.
+Because few laboratory chemicals are without hazards, general precautions for handling all laboratory chemicals should be adopted, including minimizing exposure and assuming that any mixture of hazardous chemicals is more toxic than the most toxic component.

 Please refer to the following procedures when working with chemicals.